rxpyung/review-score-prediction/README.md

 # review-score-prediction
-Sentiment Analysis and Rating Prediction of Fine Food Product on Amazon
+Sentiment Analysis of Fine Food Products on Amazon

+Technical Details:
+Python 3.6 with PySpark

+Poster reporting results is also posted.